+Training:

-Training: Continued to deepen our capability building and learning support to our direct suppliers and in specific supply chains.
-This includes funding new training launched by Verité for palm oil producers, supporting training to address forced labor risks for suppliers in the cocoa sector, and launching new internal training at Mars to equip procurement leaders to understand and take action across our human rights programs.
-More than 700 Associates have been trained in our Supplier Code of Conduct, our Next Generation Supplier Program and our overall approach to addressing human rights issues to date, including content related to forced labor risks and remediation.
+We continued to deepen our capability building and learning support to our direct suppliers and in specific supply chains.
+This includes funding new training launched by Verité for palm oil producers, and cocoa suppliers, and launching new internal training at Mars to equip procurement leaders to understand and take action across our human rights programs.
+Verité also hosted training sessions with our growing human rights teams, reaching Associates across our Food, Confectionary, and Petcare segments.